zcaceres/FSA-1702-Group-Notes/Isaac_Promises_day1.md

 ## Promises are crazy!

-Their main use is to sit and wait for the eventual conclusion of an action, which is vital for asynchronous when we have things that we don't know
+Their main use is to sit and wait for the eventual conclusion of an action, which is vital for asynchronous when we have things that we don't know when finish

 ### Important points